Brosgall Legal

 Testator or Testatrix

 The person making a will.
-Also known as Testatrix (for females).
+Testator for males, and Testatrix for females.

 Testimonium Clause